akritiupreti/pentagon-frontend/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about React and Vite, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [React Documentation](https://react.dev) - learn about React features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Vite Documentation](https://vitejs.dev) - learn about Vite build tool.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- [React Router Documentation](https://reactrouter.com) - learn about client-side routing.

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your React app is to use the [Vercel Platform](https://vercel.com) or other hosting services like Netlify, GitHub Pages, etc.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+You can build the project with `npm run build` and deploy the `dist` folder.